wellimbharath/tycho-simulation/src/evm/Readme.md

     - No data is queried from the node.
     - Missing storage slots default to 0 if they are not set in either permanent storage or simulation-time overrides.

-Mocking is especially useful when overriding contract code, as the overridden code might rely on different storage slots than the on-chain version.
-Querying a node for such storage would not yield meaningful results.
+This is particularly useful if you are overriding the contract code to be different from on chain code, because the storage slots might be different.

 #### See also